evgenyneu/evgenii.com/blog/_posts/2015-04-04-testing-activity-in-android-studio-tutorial-part-3.md

 }
 ```

-This test looks very compact but it is packed with magic:
+This test looks very compact but it is packed with action:

 1. First it finds a view with given ID `R.id.greetEditText` for the text input.
 2. Next it simulates a user tapping a text input and typing the text "Jake".